gloworm-vision/gloworm-docs/content/docs/quickstart.md

 3. Plug a USB C cable from your computer into the USB C port on Gloworm labeled with a download icon
 4. Run BalenaEtcher as an administrator
 5. Select the zip file you downloaded in the first step
-6. Select the compute module (if it doesn't show up after 30s try using another USB port, initialization may take a while)
+6. Select the compute module.
+If it doesn't show up after 30s try using another USB port, initialization may take a while.
+If prompted, install the recommended missing drivers.
 7. Hit flash
 8. Wait for flashing to complete, then disconnect your USB C cable